gregorio-pirolini/markdown/NT/ntKochBuch.md

 ##### Schnellste Strecke (egal wie weit)

-=> siehe Protokoll BGP.
+=> siehe Protokoll BGP[^4] Border Gateway Protocol
-=> siehe Protokoll ospf Open Shortest Path First
+=> siehe Protokoll ospf[^5] Open Shortest Path First

+[^4]: BGP Border Gateway Protocol refers to a gateway protocol that enables the internet to exchange routing information between autonomous systems (AS).
+As networks interact with each other, they need a way to communicate.
+This is accomplished through peering.
+BGP makes peering possible.
+[^5]: ospf Open Shortest Path First is a routing protocol for Internet Protocol networks.
+It uses a link state routing algorithm and falls into the group of interior gateway protocols, operating within a single autonomous system

 #### Statische Routing ("ich kenne die Strecke und fahre immer dort entlang")